Remote monitoring and leveraging wearable devices and sensors in clinical trials

 Approaches to leveraging mobile, wearable and shareable technology in observational research

-Learn how to measure treatment related changes in sedentary behaviour using wearable technology.
+Measuring treatment-related changes in sedentary behaviour using wearable technology.